 The OPP is active with the Ontario Association of Chiefs of Police "Diversity and Race Relations Policing Network".
-It is working in partnership with the Law Enforcement Aboriginal and Diversity Network (LEAD) Executive Committee of the Canadian Association of Chiefs of Police (CACP) to sponsor the 2006 Aboriginal and Diversity Policing conference in Toronto; the theme is building trust.
+This year, it worked in partnership with the Law Enforcement Aboriginal and Diversity Network (LEAD) Executive Committee of the Canadian Association of Chiefs of Police (CACP) to sponsor the 2006 Aboriginal and Diversity Policing conference in Toronto; the theme was building trust.